Rayyan-Nadeem/5.4Eventer/backend/README.md

 ## Introduction

-This is the backend part of the Letip Convention App, built using Node.js, Express, and MongoDB.
+This is the backend part of the Eventer Convention App, built using Node.js, Express, and MongoDB.

 ## Prerequisites